fuzzylogicxx/fuzzylogic/posts/developer-considerations_relating_to_user_font_size_preferences.md

   - preferences
  draft: true
 ---
-As a front-end developer I’m called upon both to test that web pages support user font-size preferences, and to build pages that offer that support.
+As a front-end developer I’m called upon both to test that web pages support user font-size preferences, and to build pages which offer that support.
 Here are my notes on how to do both.
 ---

 ## Testing